leaopedro/autopr/README.md

 ### For Users (if published on PyPI):

-You can install AutoPR using pip:
+You can install AutoPR using pip (once published):

 ```sh
 pip install autopr_cli